 Usually that's something you'd expect in the lead up to the possible contested convention at that point.

-Well, actually now between the three remaining campaigns, there's bad blood.
+Well, actually, now between the three remaining campaigns, there's bad blood.

-You know think about what goes into making a decision to support a candidate.
+You know, think about what goes into making a decision to support a candidate.

-You know we started well over a year ago at CPAC.
+You know, we started well over a year ago at CPAC.

-I mean that's how far back this goes and people would watch the interviews and listen to the interviews and and some people would pick one candidate and they were locked in and they stayed locked into that candidate and then if their candidate ended up dropping out they're disappointed then they pick another candidate and and some people I know have switched from candidate A to B to C to D and back to A again.
+And people would watch the interviews and listen to the interviews, and some people would pick one candidate and they were locked in and they stayed locked into that candidate.

 A lot of factors going into people's decisions.